 Pre-ordering will be available soon!

-Please complete this sign-up form if you would like to be contacted to pre-order
+Please complete this sign-up form if you would like to be updated

 Read Sample Below

 She was the last of the group to arrive.
 Meagan’s friends were taking her out to celebrate her new job offer after a long period of unemployment.
 This was her favorite restaurant but she couldn’t afford to eat here since she lost her job over a year ago.
 She also expected that she wouldn’t be eating out again for some time because she was planning to start a strict diet the next day.
 She was determined to lose the weight she had gained over the past year and start her new job with the self-confidence that she expected weight loss would give her.

 By the time she arrived, the server had just taken her friends’ orders and asked Meagan if she wanted some more time to look at the menu.